 A personal loan is a type of unsecured loan that they can take out for any number of personal reasons.
 This is a type of installment loan, where you are provided a lump sum of cash if approved, and you would repay this amount with regularly scheduled monthly payments until the loan amount along with interest and any fees involved are repaid.

 If you are interested in a personal loan, a Canadian lender will review your application, along with your credit score and history, to determine what risk you might pose, creditworthiness, and the likelihood of you repaying the money you want to borrow.
-Those looking to borrow a personal loan will find that when you have a good to excellent credit score the terms and interest rates are more in your favor than compared to someone looking for personal loans with bad credit.
+Those looking to borrow a personal loan will find that when you have a good to excellent credit score the terms and interest rates are more in your favour than compared to someone looking for personal loans with bad credit.

 But even those with poor history can be eligible for bad credit personal loans, as every lender is different in who and how they accept applicants.

 When should I get a personal loan?